 In law “fair use” is a defense allowing for copying of short excerpts from a copyrighted work without a license.
 The rationale for this is that the transaction cost of negotiating a license for these is likely to exceed the value of the license.
 Yet even this law that has potential for being economically rational is so ill defined that the copyright owners can bring down this “short” phrasing to its bare minimum, for instance film studios insist that even a minute of their film is too much.
 Innovation comes in many forms, yet the most common is not the popularized “radical” but the “incremental” one.
 The lack of fair use objectivity in law is very damaging to the latter.

 One of the most vital advantages of the Chinese economy is in fact this lack of respect for patents, it allows their firms to have much lower costs of production, and this cannot be duplicated in the west because we fear the courts reining in on us.
 In fact in developing countries there is a reluctance to file patents, since it is in essence just telling your competitors your recipe.
-Another well documented global phenomenon is that patents cause inequality in society, a fact proven by academics that should not really surprise anyone.
+Another well documented global phenomenon is that patents cause inequality in society, a fact shown by various studies that should not really surprise anyone.

 Some inventions are not patentable and could be just as valuable to society but having patent systems is funneling innovation to only occur in areas which are patented.
 For instance, the theory of relativity could not be patented, same for the theory of evolution, and our understanding of DNA and more recently the Higgs Boson breakthrough.
 Patenting directs our scientists to projects that can be patented rather than on pure scientific research(which might have much more productive output in the long run).